Point Lookout: a free weekly publication of Chaco Canyon Consulting

 Your options for helping reduce overtalking by others depend strongly on your organizational role.
 Certainly you can influence the incidence of overtalking within your own span of responsibility.
 But you can also speak up when you witness it happening between others in your presence.
 As a bystander, you can avoid blaming the people engaged in overtalking by asking them to speak one at a time, because you can't understand them when they overtalk each other.

 Any of the above actions that involve interacting with — or demanding something from — people who regard themselves as your superiors can be extremely risky politically.
 Taking any action that would threaten your career or your continued employment is probably unwise.
-First in this series Go to top Top Next issue: Ego Depletion: An Introduction Next Issue
+Overtalking: I First issue in this series Go to top Top Next issue: Ego Depletion: An Introduction Next Issue

 101 Tips for Managing Conflict Are you fed up with tense, explosive meetings?
 Are you or a colleague the target of a bully?
 Destructive conflict can ruin organizations.
 But if we believe that all conflict is destructive, and that we can somehow eliminate conflict, or that conflict is an enemy of productivity, then we're in conflict with Conflict itself.
 Read 101 Tips for Managing Conflict to learn how to make peace with conflict and make it an organizational asset.
 Order Now!